ericy98/readme-generator/README.md

   see if error messages occur

   ## Questions:
-  If you have any questions please contact at eric.yarbrough@utexas.edu.
+  If you have any questions please contact me at eric.yarbrough@utexas.edu.
 To see more repositories checkout [ericy98](https://github.com/ericy98/)!